Elliptic curves and Fourier coefficients of meromorphic modular forms: Proof of

 \item Let $p$ be a prime with $p\nmid A$.
 Then, for all $n,l\in\Z^+$,

 \end{enumerate} \end{theorem}

-\Cref{magnetic-theorem} should be viewed as a natural generalization of Li--Neururer \cite[Theorem~1.5]{li-neururer} and Pa\c{s}ol--Zudilin \cite[Theorem~1~and~2]{pasol-zudilin}.
-Indeed, the proof uses the same method: one considers the half-integral weight preimage of $\cl{G}_{k,D}$ under the Shimura lift, analyzes the $U_p$ action on the preimage, and transfers the properties of the preimage to the supercongruences and the magnetic property of $\cl{G}_{k,D}$.
+\begin{remark} This theorem should be viewed as a natural generalization of Li--Neururer \cite[Theorem~1.5]{li-neururer} and Pa\c{s}ol--Zudilin \cite[Theorems~1~and~2]{pasol-zudilin}.
+Indeed, the proof uses the same method: one considers the half-integral weight preimage of $\cl{G}_{k,D}$ under the Shimura lift, analyzes the $U_p$ action on the preimage, and transfers the properties of the preimage to the supercongruences and the magnetic property of $\cl{G}_{k,D}$. \end{remark}